ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 > Just be very careful the drain hole and scar don't touch anything, and don't touch it with your fingers.
 Don't scratch it or touch it even when it's itchy; don't expose it to sun for long; just keep it safe, clean and dry.

-Strange things will happen.
+Strange things will happen after your surgery.
 The side of your head with the scar will feel numb for a while; it was about six months for me before I could feel that side.
 You might feel and hear little crackles and pops inside your head while the bone seals itself back together.
 That side will also swell and bruise a few days after the surgery.

 I wouldn't recommend getting a haircut before at least a few months after you get home, especially if you're a person who likes to get it shaved close to your head.
 One comb swipe over the wrong area can rip a scab right off, which happened to me, but luckily it happened after the scar was already healed.
 I was lucky enough to have a barber who wore sanitary rubber gloves while touching my head.
 While probably not necessary, it gave me a little extra comfort.